 After completing my Eighth Level Piano Performance Examinations via the Royal Conservatory of Music, I began to notice how impactful music and audio could be within video games.
 Upon being accepted into USC's Interactive Media and Game Design program, I decided to also complete a Minor in Music Production and enroll in as many audio-related courses as I could find to get a better understanding of how audio can affect a player’s experience.
 Since then, I have had the honour of working in both game design and game audio for projects such as Plasticity and Beasts of Maravilla Island.

 Today I am always searching for new opportunities to share my unique capabilities with the industry.
 Upon graduating from USC in Spring 2021, I plan to utilize my combined experience in game design and audio to help shape the future for immersion and interactivity within games.
-In the meantime, I continue to develop personal game projects such as Chiccolo, as well as stream gaming content every Wednesday and Friday on Twitch.
+In the meantime, I continue to develop personal game projects such as Chiccolo, as well as occasionally stream gaming content on Twitch.